pjp/SmokeTester/README.md

 For complete running sample implementations, see:-

-1) *ShellScriptListProcessor* class and the scripts.txt/run.sh/run.cmd files in the standalone package and directory.
+1) *TestLineConfigProcessor* class and the scripts.txt/run.sh/run.cmd files in the standalone package and directory.

 2) Newly added *JsonConfigProcessor* class and the sample-conf.json/jrun.sh/jrun.cmd files